-The stabilisation of cooperation via systemic variance effects and partner control mechanisms.
-In this subsection we look at the effect of ITV in cooperative-antagonistic behaviours on the emergence, maintenance and breakdown of predominantly cooperative/mutualistic interactions.
-This can be considered a specific case where interaction outcomes are driven by both systemic variance effects and trait-specific selective pressures (i.e. trait frequency effects).
+Partner control mechanisms and stabilisation of cooperation via systemic variance effects

+In this subsection we look at a specific systemic variance effect receiving particular attention: the effect of ITV in cooperative-antagonistic behaviours on the emergence, maintenance and breakdown of predominantly cooperative/mutualistic interactions.
 In mutualisms, individuals may cheat and employ strategies that are detrimental to their interaction partner (e.g., feeding on host tissue in cleaner-client fish mutualisms, Bshary and Grutter 2002), where 'cheater' phenotypes may receive a fitness advantage by gaining benefits from the partner species without reciprocating (Sachs 2013, Frederickson 2013).
 While this may potentially lead to mutualism breakdown (see for example a rapid shift toward parasitism in the jellyfish symbiont Symbiodinium microadriaticum; Sachs and Wilcox 2006), cases of evolutionary breakdowns appear relatively rare (Sachs and Simms 2006).
 Furthermore, control mechanisms against antagonistic individuals are often observed, for example through partner choice (e.g. Bashary and Shaffer 2002, Jones et al. 2012) or selective provisioning of benefits based on the partner behaviour (e.g. Edwards et al. 2006).
-Therefore, cheater phenotypes (introduced e.g. through increasing ITV in behaviour) are often subject to trait specific selective pressures intrinsic to their mutualistic partner (i.e. sanctions) that promote and maintain high levels of mutualistic phenotypes.
+Therefore the introduction of cheater phenotypes (e.g through increasing ITV in behaviour) are often subject to trait specific selective pressures intrinsic to their mutualistic partner (i.e. sanctions) that promote and maintain high levels of mutualistic phenotypes.

 Cheating also occurs in predominantly cooperative intraspecific interactions.
 The emergence of cheater phenotypes represents shifts towards antagonism within populations, but often occurs only at low frequencies because of negative frequency-dependent selection (Kraemer and Velicer 2014), or other costs associated with the cheating (Aukema and Raffa 2004).
-Control mechanisms may arise such as partner choice (Roberts 1998), or policing (i.e. aggressive behaviour towards conspecifics as a punishment for mediating fitness losses due to competition, Singh and Boomsma 2015).
+Control mechanisms may arise such as partner choice (Roberts 1998), or policing (i.e aggressive behaviour towards conspecifics as a punishment for mediating fitness losses due to competition, Singh and Boomsma 2015).
 In social insects for example, the more efficient policing is, the more cooperation (i.e. less selfish egg-laying by workers) is observed (Wenseleers and Ratnieks 2006).
 Models further suggest that cooperative behaviour can also be preserved through self-restraint in highly related populations, without the need for policing (Frank 1996).
 The partner control mechanisms of a species or the composition of policing phenotypes within a population are factors that can buffer against the introduction of more antagonistic individuals into a cooperative society and increase the overall level of cooperation.

 ITV may be essential to the evolution of partner control mechanisms and the stability of primarily mutualistic/cooperative interactions even in the face of cheaters.
-Variation in partner quality introduced through various mechanisms (e.g. mutation, McNamara et al. 2004; individual errors in decision making; Ito et al. 2017; migration, Foster and Kokko 2006) can ensure that there are always sufficiently many cheater/defector phenotypes to incentivise the evolution and maintenance of partner control mechanisms in cooperative social groups (McNamara and Leimar 2010) and interspecific mutualisms (Johnstone and Bshary 2008, Song and Feldman 2013).
+Variation in partner quality introduced through various mechanisms (e.g. mutation, McNamara et al. 2004; individual errors in decision making; Ito et al. 2017; migration, Foster and Kokko 2006) can ensure that there are always sufficiently many cheater/defector phenotypes to incentivise the evolution and maintenance of partner control mechanisms in cooperative social groups

+(McNamara and Leimar 2010) and interspecific mutualisms (Johnstone and Bshary 2008, Song and Feldman 2013).
 For example, Foster and Kokko (2006) studied a host-symbiont model and found that sufficient standing genetic variation in symbiont quality is required to maintain host choice and stabilise the mutualism.
 Analogous to cheater phenotypes, the emergence of antagonistic defector cells (e.g. through mutation) and control mechanisms appear to stabilise higher-level units of organisation in transitions to multicellularity (Michod and Roze 2001, Michod and Nedelcu 2003, see also Rainey and Kerr 2010).
-In this case, first, an increase in ITV supplies more cheater/defector individuals without necessarily shifting the average interaction outcome (systemic variance effect), and this then induces selection pressures that change the mean traits (e.g. host choosiness, and then by consequence also symbiont quality) leading to a shift in the net interaction outcome towards greater cooperation (trait frequency effect, see Fig. 1C, pathway ii).
+These may be considered as systemic variance effects, where an increase in ITV supplies more cheater/defector individuals, but ultimately shifts the net interaction outcome towards greater cooperation.